abigailbishop/LibbyLabCellpose/README.md

 # LibbyLabCellpose

 This repository contains the script that uses the [Cellpose](https://www.cellpose.org) module and models trained on retinal ganglion cell identification for analysis in Professor [Richard Libby's lab](https://www.urmc.rochester.edu/eye-institute/research/labs/libby) at the University of Rochester.
 This script expands on the Cellpose package to analyze and summarize a directory of images, compiling information into one file.
 This work was led by Sarah Yablonski (University of Rochester) and Abigail Bishop (University of Wisconsin Madison).
+Please contact Professor Richard Libby with questions and comments.

 # Contents

 - `libbylab_cellpose.py` is the script that can takes a directory full of images, analyzes them, and returns a comma-separated value file with each image's average background luminance, average cell luminance, background area, total cell area, average cell area, average cell width, and average cell height.
-- `models/` contains a variety of models for use with Cellpose curated to identify retinal ganglion cells.
+- `models/` contains a variety of models for use with Cellpose curated to identify retinal ganglion cells (RGCs).
-    - `Brn3a_40X_final`: Targets retinal ganglion cells stained with Brn3a
+    - `Brn3a_40X_final`: Annotates RGCs identified using the marker [BRN3A](https://pubmed.ncbi.nlm.nih.gov/19264888/), with image taken at 40X magnification
-    - `RBPMS_10X_Keyence_final`: Targets retinal ganglion cells stained with RBPMS at 10x magnification
+    - `RBPMS_10X_Keyence_final`: Annotates RGCs identified using [RBPMS](https://pubmed.ncbi.nlm.nih.gov/24318667/) in a full retina.
+This model was trained using images taken on a Keyence BZ-X800 epifluorescent microscope at 10X magnification.
-    - `RBPMS_40X_final`: Targets retinal ganglion cells stained with RBPMS
+    - `RBPMS_40X_final`: Annotates RGCs identified using the marker [RBPMS](https://pubmed.ncbi.nlm.nih.gov/24318667/), with image taken at 40X magnification
-    - `TUJ1_40X_final`: Targets retinal ganglion cells stained with TUJ1
+    - `TUJ1_40X_final`: Annotates RCGs identified using the marker [TUJ1](https://onlinelibrary.wiley.com/doi/abs/10.1002/neu.480220109), with image taken at 40X magnification

 # Summary of Cellpose procedure: